 Today Fitzpatrick ranks as about the 60th most common surname in Ireland, and significant numbers of Fitzpatricks are also found in England, Scotland, the United States, Canada, Australia and New Zealand.

-Data for this study is drawn primarily from:
+Data for the Fitzpatrick One-Name Study is drawn primarily from:

-Co.
-Down birth and marriage records to 1900AD (Parish and Civil);
+Irish birth, marriage and death records to ca. 1910 (Parish and Civil);

 Ireland Census records: 1901 and 1911;

 Rental records and valuations;

 Tithe Applotment book records, and; The Fitzpatrick DNA study.

 There is significant genetic diversity associated with the surname Fitzpatrick.
 The Fitzpatrick DNA study has identified several major Fitzpatrick groups that are genetically unrelated prior to ca. 2500 BC.
 This accounts for approximately 50% of the DNA study members.
 About a further 25% fall into small groups of unknown origin, and the remaining 25% have not yet found matches within the study - although some have had success with matches on other surname projects.

 The Y-DNA results of the Fitzpatrick surname project are found at FTDNA's Fitzpatrick Project.